Four-star oasis of understated chic nestling amid the opulence of Prague's Old City”

 - Air Conditioning

 All 42 rooms are bright and light, combining dark woods and natural fabrics to soothe and satisfy the design-aware.
 Each is of a slightly different design and layout, and this is why we love the place!

 Small Standards, as the name suggests, are the smallest so we’d only recommend them for a night or two.
-The 10 Standard offer spacious bathrooms, with modern design and trimmings.
+The Standard rooms offer spacious bathrooms, with modern design and trimmings.
 The attic rooms are particularly fetching, with stylish egg-like tubs tucked amid the beams and eaves.

 The buffet breakfast includes croissants, cereals, fruit salad, a variety of hams and cheese, various breads, toast and jams, eggs (fried - ask for scrambled if you prefer), frankfurter sausages, cakes and cereal bars.
 All washed down with a choice of fruit juices, and bottomless cups of coffee or tea (if you can make your mind up from the astonishing array of varieties).

 Prague Chocolate Cafe & Bistro is the perfect spot for Kaffee und Kuchen, and the hot chocolates are some of the best in town.
 There's also a savoury menu featuring ham and cheese platters, salads, quiches and soups, and a waffle menu to satisfy both sweet and savoury taste buds.
 Save room for a handmade praline to top off your meal!